Job profiles

 Job category is not an essential piece of information, can be included in pills, breadcrumbs, or other ways that are less prominent

-'Hours' and 'environment' can be moved further down in the page to leave room to more relevant/interesting labour market information
+'Hours' and 'Environment' can be moved further down in the page to leave room for more relevant/interesting labour market information.
+We would need to run further testing to understand what is considered interesting by our primary audience

 The quote next to the video doesn’t say much about what to expect from the video and could be removed